Vincit/objection.js/doc/api/model/static-properties.md

 }
 ```

-A relation type that can be used in [relationMappings](/api/model/static-properties.html#static-relationmappings) to create a has-may relationship.
+A relation type that can be used in [relationMappings](/api/model/static-properties.html#static-relationmappings) to create a has-many relationship.
 See [this section](/guide/relations.md) for more information about different relation types.

 ## `static` ManyToManyRelation